 by like 15 minutes is it possible that I would be able to take both of the courses?

 I know that one of the professors records her lessons so I would be able to catch

 up with the 15 minutes I miss.

-No, Banner will not allow a student to register for overlapping classes.
+No, Banner (our registration system) will not allow a student to register for overlapping classes.

 Are MC Services (Financial Aid Office, bookstores, etc.) open without having to make

 MC services will remain remote during fall with a few exceptions which will be identified to help students plan accordingly.
 The bookstore will only be open online.
 To contact the financial aid office, students can call 240-567-5100 or make an appointment online.
 To contact other offices at the College, see Student Guidance.